gasawase/BookHarbour/README.md

 - handling descriptions and the formatting (automatically in HTML)
 - marking and sorting by tags (pausing until I figure out how I want to display this)
 - rating system (first by numbers then by clicking stars like good reads)
+- stretch the book cover holding to be the size of the normal book covers
+- loading pop up for when the books are loading in
+- save position that reader was last at in the book
+- some books are not loading in (they might be throwing errors but are not being tracked)

 ----DONE----
 - ability to read book